cloudhead/rx/docs/guide.md

     Changes made in this fashion will not persist after the session is closed, but this may be useful for loading color configuration for example.

-2. By editing the `init.rx` script found in the user's configuration directory.
+2. By creating an `init.rx` script in the user's configuration directory.

     This is typically `~/.config/rx` on Linux systems, and can be displayed to the user by entering `:echo config/dir` from inside `rx`.